sanadhis/quic-eval/README.md

 QUIC is an encrpyted (TLS 1.3, IETF standardization), multiplexed (single connection, multiple streams), and low-latency (0-RTT handshake, connection establishment) application-layer transport protocol over UDP, designed to improve HTTPS performance for secured web traffic.
 QUIC compromises reliable, secured, and TCP-friendly protocol.

 # Limitations
 The open-source implementation of QUIC in Chromium project is not tuned for production-level performance.
+There may also be a gap between what is publicly released by Chromium project and what Google actually has in production.

 # Exploration of Google's QUIC
 TBD